HBZZ168/TriCLFF/tutorial.md

     torch.backends.cudnn.benchmark = False
     torch.backends.cudnn.deterministic = True
 ```
 2. The train(args, name) function mainly includes importing the package, reading parameter configurations, reading ST data, training the model, and clustering.
-It takes various parameters from the __main__ function in run_TriCLFF.py such as the data path, the learning rate, batch_size, various weights, etc, and the dataset name.
+It takes various parameters from the __main__ function in run_TriCLFF.py, such as the data path, the learning rate, batch_size, various weights, etc, and the dataset name.
 ```python
 def train(args, name):
 ```
 3. The __main__ function in run_TriCLFF.py is used to configure and initiate the training process of the spatial transcriptome multi-modal learning model.
-It defines a series of command-line parameters through the argparse module.
-Including dataset selection, path setting, gene preprocessing methods, model structure parameters (such as last dimensions, learning rate, dropout probability), multi-modal loss weights, data augmentation strategies weights (such as masking, noise, exchange), and training settings (such as batch size, epochs, device, name, etc.).
-At runtime, these parameters will be parsed, configuration information will be output, and the train(args, args.name) function will be called to officially start the training process.
+It defines a series of command-line parameters through the argparse module, including dataset selection, path setting, gene preprocessing methods, model structure parameters (such as last dimensions, learning rate, dropout probability), multi-modal loss weights, data augmentation strategies weights (such as masking, noise, exchange), and training settings (such as batch size, epochs, device, name, etc.).
+At runtime, these parameters will be parsed, configuration information will be output, and the train(args, args.name) function will be called to start the training process officially.

 ```python
 if __name__ == '__main__':